BrotatoMods/Brotato-ContentLoader/README.md

 ContentLoader was created by [Darkly77](https://github.com/ithinkandicode), with contributions from [KANA](https://github.com/KANAjetzt).

 It is based on [dami's Multiple Mod Support](https://github.com/BrotatoMods/Brotato-damis-Multiple-Mod-Support), and its core functionality still uses dami's code.

+[^1]: *download counter: the repo had to change so the counter got wiped, was 250, RIP*